inarizushi/fungus-site/docs/lua/execute_lua.md

 # Example

-Here's an example Lua script which evaluates a complex expression involving 3 integer variables.
+Here's an example Lua script which evaluates a complex expression involving 3 integer variables defined on a bound Flowchart.

 ```lua
 local v1 = getvar(flowchart, "Var1")